 French solidarity fund for innovative projects (FSPI)

-The French Ministry of Foreign Affairs is funding this project via its FSPI program.
+The French Ministry of Europe and Foreign Affairs is funding this project as part of its FSPI programme.